sloul1/resume/content/authors/admin/_index.md

     date_start: 1999-07-01
     date_end:
     summary: |
-      I have designed, built and maintained my own (and some of my so called inner circle's) computer setups since the late 90's.
+      I have designed, built, configured and maintained my own (and some of my so called inner circle's) computer setups since the late 90's.
 In addition to this I've designed and carried out network installations, serviced or repaired countless devices including desktop, laptop, mini computers and handheld devices.
-Some of these procedures listed below:
+Some procedures of those  listed below:

       - **PC devices:** hdd/ssd, display panel, GPU, CPU etc. replacements